DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 ## Get an SKE bursary

-If you train to teach in the 2023/24 academic year, you could be eligible for a bursary of £175 per week to complete your SKE course.
+If you start your teacher training course between September 2023 and July 2024, you could be eligible for a bursary of £175 per week to complete your SKE course.

 If you do a part-time course and complete less than 25 hours a week, this will be paid in proportion to your course hours.

 If you complete your SKE course with compressed hours, this will affect your bursary amount.
 How and when your bursary is paid will vary by your training provider.

 You can use your SKE bursary for any extra costs you may have, for example, making up for any lost income.